 Read an excerpt of The "I" in Indian

-“Here goes nothing,” I mutter under my breath, tossing back the last of my vodka soda in the parking lot of a dimly lit Mexican restaurant.
+“Here goes nothing,” I mutter under my breath, taking a switch of my vodka soda in the parking lot of a dimly lit Mexican restaurant.
 Ten minutes late and already dreading what’s inside, I know this is probably not the best way to start a date, but here we are.
 Date number… honestly, I’ve lost count.
 Let’s call it 100.
 Or maybe 1,000.
 It’s a blur of fails.

 At first, I thought ambition was the key—a guy with dreams, drive, and a plan for his life.
 But those men?
 Too busy chasing said dreams to actually text you back or, you know, show up emotionally.